CSCI4850/s21-team3-project/README.md

  4. Upload skecthes to Arduino Device

  ### Testing
  The Device comes with an embedded Microphone so we do not have to install microphone externally.
-After Successfully deploying model.
-Speak ON or OFF and either a green light(on) or a red light(off) will come up on the arduino to indicate device raeady to perform the action.
-WE can then speak the appliance LIGHT, FAN or HEATER and see how the device performs its action.
+After Successfully deploying model, Speak ON or OFF and either a green light(on) or a red light(off) will come up on the arduino to indicate device raeady to perform the action.
+We can then speak the appliance LIGHT, FAN or HEATER and see how the device performs its action.
 The lights will come up as configured in the Model deployment phase